Jaroslav Hašek as graduate of the Czecho-Slavonic Commercial Academy in Prague, 1902

 Hašek announcing that he is leaving the Czech Army, disagreeing with the transfer to France (13 April 1918).

-Around February 1921 he hit on the idea to re-kindle his Good Soldier Švejk, now in the form of a novel, and he started to write The Good Soldier Švejk, a book that was planned in six parts.
+Around February 1921 he hit on the idea to re-kindle his soldier Švejk, now in the form of a novel, and he started to write The Good Soldier Švejk, a book that was planned in six parts.
 The first part and at least the first chapter of the second was completed in Žižkov, and was initially sold in instalments.
-It was an immediate success, and Hašek soon signed a deal with the publisher Adolf Synek.
+It was an immediate success, and after Švejk was performed on stage in early November glowing reviews were published in influential newspapers by Max Brod, Ivan Olbracht and others.
+Hašek soon signed a deal with the publisher Adolf Synek.

 Hašek back in his homeland (1921).

-On 25 August 1921 he moved to Lipnice where he completed part two, wrote part three, and started on the fourth.
-Unfortunately his health took a downward turn, the hard life had taken its toll and he had also become dangerously overweight.
-Jaroslav Hašek never managed to complete the fourth part of his epic novel, and died from heart failure on 3 January 1923.
+On 25 August 1921 he moved to Lipnice where he completed part two, wrote part three, and started on the fourth part of The Good Soldier Švejk.
+Unfortunately, his health took a downward turn, the hard life had taken its toll and he had also become dangerously overweight.
+Jaroslav Hašek never managed to complete the fourth part of his epic novel and died on 3 January 1923.
+The causes of death were stated as pneumonia and heart failure.
+The belief that he drank himself to death is widespread but although alcohol was not the primary cause, it would probably have been a contributing factor.

 Jaroslav Hašek is the subject of a number of biographies, although most of them are available exclusively in Czech.
 Autobiographical material is almost non-existent, apart from those elements of his own life that he frequently mixed into his writing.
 This information should be viewed with scepticism, as Hašek was a notorious hoaxer who mixed facts, half-facts and inventions in a convincing manner.
 Almost all that is known about him today is therefore based on the accounts from people who knew him, and material from various archives.